NixOS/hydra/notes/eval-in-build.md

 Design: evaluation as a build
 =============================

-Status: planning notes only.
-Nothing here is implemented.
+Status: implemented on this branch, and the only way evaluation happens -- there is no toggle back to the old path.
 This is the detail behind step 4 of `roadmap-recursive-nix.md`.

+The parts that remain open are marked as such below; the ones settled during implementation have been folded into the prose rather than left as questions.

 The idea is that evaluating a jobset stops being something the `hydra-evaluator` service *does* and becomes something it *schedules*: